 top of page

-Carolyn was diagnosed with Adolescent Idiopathic Scoliosis (AIS) on her 11th birthday, just a few days before she lost her home to Hurricane Harvey.
-During the aftermath of Harvey, she started her scoliosis treatment journey.
-Despite her diligently wearing a brace and practicing Schroth, her curve kept progressing.
-In 2019, she had to receive a spine surgery to correct her curve.
-She is now a high school student in Texas.
-She enjoys dancing, playing violin, writing, and hanging out with her friends.
+Carolyn was diagnosed with Adolescent Idiopathic Scoliosis (AIS) on her 11th birthday, just a couple of weeks before losing her home to Hurricane Harvey.
+During the aftermath of Harvey, she embarked on her scoliosis treatment journey.
+Despite diligently wearing a brace and practicing Schroth exercises, her spinal curve continued to progress.
+In 2019, she underwent spine surgery to correct her curvature.
+Now a high school student in Texas, Carolyn finds joy in dancing, playing violin, writing, and hanging out with her friends.

 IMG_20220413_190333195.jpg